getodk/docs/docs/form-question-types.rst

 """"""""""""""""""""""""""""""""""""""""""""

 type
-  :tc:`select_one {list_name}`
+  ``select_one {list_name}``
 appearance
-  :tc:`no-buttons`
+  ``no-buttons``

-When the :tc:`no-buttons` appearance is added, the app displays choices without the selection radio button.
+When the ``no-buttons`` appearance is added, the app displays choices without the selection radio button.
 If images are specified for choices, only the images are displayed.
 This is particularly useful for building a grid of images.

 .. image:: /img/form-widgets/select-no-buttons.*